 Exemptions to import test requirements.

-(7) Dogs that are family pets, have been owned more than one month, are not going to be sold or have a change of ownership, and are traveling by private conveyance with their owner or handler are exempt from the heartworm test requirement.
+(7) Dogs that have been owned by the same owner for more than one month prior to entering the state, and are not going to be sold or have a change of ownership, and are traveling by private conveyance with their owner are exempt from the heartworm test requirement.

 RCW.
 WSR 07-14-056, § 16-54-170, filed 6/28/07, effective 7/29/07.]